urnathan/urnathan.github.io/_posts/2020-09-19-code-formatting.md

 The two things GNU style added to my style were:

-1 white space between (most) operators, and in many other places.
+1 White space between (most) operators, and in many other places.

-2 line breaking puts the operator at the start of the second line (which is indendented).
+2 Line breaking puts the operator at the start of the second line (which is indendented).

 The first brought home that whitespace is important.
 It makes your